Cottonwood Heights, UT

 - DRYLAND FOR SWIMMING: Dryland training is designed to build strength, increase flexibility and to become a more well-rounded and agile athlete.
 Swimmers will learn age appropriate, simple body weight exercises that will strengthen their core and major muscle groups to complement the training done in the pool.

 - MAINTAINING TECHNIQUE THROUGH FATIGUE: When your swimmer gets tired, it’s the easy choice to revert to sloppy technique in order to make the interval and finish the set.
 Choosing to focus on technique through fatigue is the difficult decision, but more beneficial in the long run.
-Your swimmer will learn from Glenn how to handle fatigue in practice and races.
+Your swimmer will learn from Glenn and Doug how to handle fatigue in practice and races.